 The Fun & Challenge of Playing Exodus Adventures

 We’ve laid out the story of Exodus in a 3d-style game landscape environment that your players must figure out.
 They’ll receive instructions and clues about what to do next.
 Listen carefully to Brother Deni and Sir Dabney in the game!
 Things must happen in the correct order.

 There are keys to find, crates to climb, flying landmarks to steer towards, Pharaoh’s soldier barking at you, and things like mudpits to jump and spiders to airblast away!
 To the students it will seem challenging, but our Teacher’s Guide and playing secrets will make the teacher look like gamer-genius!
 As you go with your students into the lesson, you may choose to give them playing tips to help them move along.
 Read our guide for full details and make sure you have plenty of classtime and teaching help scheduled for each adventure.

-Age Range: 2nd through Teen.
+2nd grade* through Teen.

 Younger children will enjoy this CD, but will need help with navigation and reading.

 Please plan on at least 35 minutes per game.
 Our guide will be a big help should you need to advance faster.
 The story is IN the game, so the software is your lesson plan!